Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 How does this project relate to the current business strategy?
 You need to convince everyone reading that your project needs to happen.

 What are your project goals?
-Once you determine project goals, you can determine:
+Once you define them, you can also determine:

 Now that you’ve justified the reason your project should exist, it’s time to take on different options for its execution.